 The coffee is slightly less bold than my usual preference, but it's got a great flavor with a low acid level and we enjoy it here frequently.
 The chosen cigar was the Tatuaje Monster Mash Face.
-The 4 7/8 x 56 stick has a San Andreas wrapper and Nicaraguan binder and fillers.
+The 4 7/8 x 56 stick has a San Andres wrapper and Nicaraguan binder and fillers.

 I've now smoked three from the Monster Mash box and this is my favorite of the varieties so far.
 The cigar has a sweet leather flavor that adds a touch of spice as it progresses.
 I find it very hard to match back coffee with cigars, and often get tired of the combination early in a smoke.
 Not so with this pairing, it was very complimentary pairing.
 Fortunately the french press brewed two full cups for my enjoyment.

 Earlier in the week I made a run to the ABC store to pick a few more bottles of whiskey for the cabinet.
 On a whim, I grabbed a bottle from the local A. Smith Bowman distillery.
 As with our local tourist attractions, it's easy to overlook the stuff right in your own town.
 I looked forward to revisiting this John J. Bowman Single Barrel.